-If you purchase a single family home, you will be responsible for your lawn, whether you handle it yourself or hire a lawn care service.
+If you purchase a single-family home, you will be responsible for your lawn, whether you handle it yourself or hire a lawn care service.
 If you decide to do it yourself, do you have the equipment?
 Do you have the time to do it?
 Alternatively, can you afford the national average of $75 a month to pay for lawn service?
 That amounts to $27,000 over the life of a 30-year loan.

 If you’re thinking about purchasing a home with a pool, just know that it takes constant upkeep to keep your pool clean.
-If you can’t spare the time or simply don’t want to learn how to do this, expect about $100 a month to hire your local “pool guy” to do it for you.
-That is $36,000 over the life of a 30 year mortgage.
+If you cant spare the time or simply don’t want to learn how to do this, expect about $100 a month to hire your local pool guy to do it for you.
+That is $36,000 over the life of a 30-year mortgage.

 Exterior Paint (Frequency: 3-15 Years)

 The life of your paint job depends on the exterior material of your home.
 Will you be painting the house yourself?
 If not, the cost of hiring a painter will depend on the square footage of your home, with the national average at about $2,647.
 If you have a stucco exterior, then you can expect to pay that much every 6 years.
-That is $13,235 over the life of a 30 year conventional loan.
+That is $13,235 over the life of a 30-year conventional loan.

 Roofing (Frequency: Once every 10-50 years from roof build)

-The need for roofing will depend on different factors: the age of the home, the type of roof, and/or how well it was maintained in a older home.
+The need for roofing will depend on different factors: the age of the home, the type of roof, and/or how well it was maintained in an older home.
 With all these factors, let’s estimate that a new roof will be needed once after 20 years of ownership, at a cost of $12,000 for your average roof replacement.

 Pest Control (Frequency: As Needed)

 Bugs or vermin, you don’t want any of these intruders in your home.
 Depending on the extent of an intrusion, you may need a one-time visit or more frequent monthly visits from your exterminator.
-This cost is “as needed,” so let’s factor in a best case scenario: five single visits over the life of a 30 year mortgage, at a total cost of $725.
+This cost is as needed, so let’s factor in a best-case scenario: five single visits over the life of a 30-year mortgage, at a total cost of $725.